generalStepes/Raspberry-eink-spotify-alarm/README.md

 # Raspberry E ink clock & Spotify alarm
 Disclaimer: this is a project that is by far not completed.
-The documentation was intended mainly for my personal use, but as I didn’t find any other similar project, I decided to publish it.
+The documentation was intended mainly for my personal use, but as I didn’t find any other similar projects, I decided to publish it.

 ## Prerequisites <br />
 *	Raspberry Pi (RPI Zero in my case) <br />